arista-rockies/Workshops/CloudVision/2026/Lab-04/README.md

 		1. **CampusB-Leaf2A**
 			1. Select Role: **Leaf**
 	5. Click **Add Devices**
-		1. Confirm the Hostname look correct
+		1. Confirm the hostname looks correct
 			1. If they didn't take, select the pencil to the right of each of them and rename them accordingly
 	6. Click **Continue**